 In the fall, foliar application of N will help to build reserves for the next season.
 Soil application of N during the fall is not recommended.

 Phosphorus (P): very immobile in soil, very mobile in the plant.
 Plants absorb P as H2PO4– by an active (energy-requiring) process.
 Demand by sweet cherry orchards is low compared to N and K. According to Silva and Rodriguez (1995), sweet cherry demand approximately 1.5 pounds of P for every ton of fruit.
-Many soils in Eastern Washington have low levels of available P, especially in silty soils at deeper soil levels.
+Many soils in Eastern Washington have low levels of available P, especially in silty soils at deeper soil levels, which might explain why extraction levels in WA cultivars range between 0.71 and 0.86 Lb per ton of fruit (Table 1).

 Diagnosing: Deficiency can lead to reduced growth and stunting and red dark coloration of leaves because of enhanced anthocyanin pigments.
 P is very mobile in the plant therefore deficiencies will show up first in older leaves (Figure 2)